strangerstudios/pmpro-woocommerce/readme.txt

 = 1.2.12 =
 * BUG: Fixed bug when setting membership price to 0.
 * BUG: Fixed PHP notices on WooCommerce single product page when PMPro membership price discount was empty.
+* BUG: Fixed issue where member prices were not being applied to products for members.

 = 1.2.11 =
 * BUG: Fixed bug where site would crash (PHP whitecreen) if Paid Memberships Pro was not active.